 A significant obstacle to market acceptance of alternative fuel vehicles is the uncertain availability of refueling stations.
 Consumers are reluctant to purchase these new-technology vehicles if the supply and availability of the fuels are in doubt.
 Furthermore, most retail gas stations are not able to take the investment risk of installing alternative fuel dispensing facilities for a product that is unproven in the marketplace.
 By partnering with the private sector and bearing some of the cost and/or risk, the state is seeking to spur the development of an alternative fuels distribution network.

-In furtherance of this interstate initiative, Washington, Oregon and California signed a tri-state Memorandum of Understanding (MOU) in September, 2008.
-The three states have agreed to work together to foster the use of alternative fuel vehicles by developing the distribution network for alternative fuels throughout the I-5 Corridor.
+In furtherance of this interstate initiative, Washington, Oregon and California signed a tri-state Memorandum of Understanding (MOU) (pdf, 195kb) in September, 2008.
+The three states agreed to work together to foster the use of alternative fuel vehicles by developing the distribution network for alternative fuels throughout the I-5 Corridor.
 The memorandum lays out common goals, a work plan and activities designed to further the development of this alternative fuels corridor.

-Washington and British Columbia signed a memorandum in June, 2008.
+Washington and British Columbia signed a memorandum (pdf, 265kb) in June, 2008.
 The State and Province have agreed to work together to develop a strong and viable alternative fuels network that will benefit both the environment and the economies of the State and Province, supporting projects or programs within their respective jurisdictions that advance the goal of the Highway 99/I-5 Corridor as an alternative fuels corridor.

 The 2007 Legislature directed WSDOT, through its Public-Private Partnerships Office to explore the feasibility of distributing alternative fuels along state Department of Transportation rights-of-way.